We are back, ladies and gentlemen, as you have come to depend on and count on El Rushbo here behind the golden EIB microphone, 800-282-2882.

 We ran into the Speaker of the House.

-The President says he has to cancel the tours because of the budget cuts.
+The president says he has to cancel the tours because of the budget cuts.

 We're open.

-So Baylor said, Well, we're open at Decapitol, have them come by and see us.
+Have them come by and see us.

 Now, you might remember, they opened a massive visitor center in the U.S. Capitol down in the basement.

-Dingy Harry actually went to the floor of the Senate to complain about how bad it is down there in the summertime, because you can smell the tourists.
+Dingy Harry actually went to the floor of the Senate to complain about how bad it is down there in the summertime because you can smell the tourists.

 Remember that?

-They come in there, they got all this body odor, they stink, they smell.
+They got all this body odor.

 It really was not a good idea.